PoisonPhang/PoisonPhang/README.md

 # Hello, World!

 I'm PoisonPhang, otherwise known as Connor Davis.
-I'm a software developer with a passion for language theory, Optimization, and Rust (the language not the game).
+I'm a software developer with a passion for language theory, optimization, and Rust (the language not the game).

 ## 🔭 I’m currently working on